Robert Margerit

-Margerit Robert (25 January 1910 in Brive-la-Gaillarde – 27 June 1988 in Isle, Haute-Vienne) was a French journalist and writer.
+Robert Margerit (25 January 1910 in Brive-la-Gaillarde – 27 June 1988 in Isle, Haute-Vienne) was a French journalist and writer.

 Biography

 He completed high school in Limoges; he was a journalist in Limoges in 1931.

 From 1948, he was editor of the Le Populaire du Centre (People's Center), where he remained a columnist after 1952.
 His writer's library is preserved as the "Robert Margerit" cultural Centre.